rcaceiro/node-yolo/README.md

   If you use this branch please be careful you have some instabilities and check for frequent updates.**
 ### Pre-requirements
 * C/C++ Compiler (tested with gcc & g++)
-* Nvidia graphic card (Only if you want to use GPU acceleration):
+* nVidia graphic card (Only if you want to use GPU acceleration):
 	* [CUDA](https://developer.nvidia.com/cuda-zone)
 	* [CuDNN](https://developer.nvidia.com/cudnn)
 * [Node.js](https://nodejs.org/en/) (tested on node.js>= 8)